Wednesday, 12 March 2008

 Viewing my source

 Just as with any web page, you can view the source.
 It isn't necessary to understand all the Blogger code to understand mine.
 Blogger's own help system gave me enough information to begin with.
 I've hopefully made things as easy as possible for you to understand what I've done by making it clear which code is mine.
 You'll find a block of code that shows my CSS style definitions sandwiched between the comment lines Start of user defined styles and End of user defined styles.
 I inserted those sub-headings for clarity; they aren't generated by Blogger.
-I also inserted <! start pdh body> and <! end pdh body> at the start and end respectively of my HTML style definitions just to make absolutely clear to you where the boundaries of my code lie.
+I also inserted start pdh body and end pdh body comment lines at the start and end respectively of my HTML style definitions just to make absolutely clear to you where the boundaries of my code lie.
 These comments don't mean anything to the various browsers that display the page, but you should find that the start is always followed by <div class="pdhdisplay"> and a corresponding </div> precedes the end line, these being the instructions that browsers understand when they look at my HTML style definitions.

 Settings

-Unlike the template, the settings are not visible in the source.
-However, if you're going to create a blog using HTML, it is best to go to the Formatting page within Settings and change Convert line breaks from Yes to No. The default Yes value is ideal for standard blogs in which everything is displayed in the format in which it was originally typed in.
-I've changed a few other settings too but you don't need to worry about everything else I've done, although you'll notice that in most of my blogs, I only display one blog entry per page; the standard is seven, and I mention some other settings below.
+Apart from that lost option, I've changed a few other settings but you don't need to worry about everything else I've done, although you'll notice that in most of my blogs, I only display one blog entry per page; the standard is seven, and I mention some other settings below.
 Just go through all the settings on your own blog in turn to decide exactly what you want.
 For example, you may wish to allow other people to post comments on your blog pages (as I do if they are for public viewing); in that case, you'll have to change the relevant settings.

 Most of my settings are the same for all my blogs, but there are variations.

 • Most but not all of my blogs are available to the public and anybody is allowed to comment on them.
-However, I have some private blogs as follows
+However, I have some private blogs as follows.

 • Some blogs are more like general storage areas, allowing me access to private stuff online whenever I use public computers.
 I've also used e-mail for this sort of thing, but if I put it in a blog, it's easier to find.